 I challenged the several PETA defenders who complained about my story and/or editorial (which is on the main PETA story page) to try to justify PETA’s actions.
 Which fact(s) did they dispute?
 What is their source for “more correct” data?
 And how can anyone justify throwing dead animals in the garbage?
 I noted that no one replied with answers to those questions.

 Reader Thomas in Pennsylvania took up the challenge.
 This is the full exchange I had with him, unedited (even if I see typos as I review it now) except of course for HTML coding for display here.
-Thomas’s portion is indented and in blue; my replies are not.
+Thomas’s portion is indented; my replies are not.

 I’ve been surprised and disappointed by your additional coverage of the PETA story that very appropriately ran is True last week.
 I intended to write you last week, but when you continued your tirade this week, things had to be said.

 1. This week you mock those who took you to task for citing the PETA Kills Animals folks — “…Don’t I Realize They Have An Agenda?!” — and then repeatedly declare yourself fearless in the faith of truth.

 Huh?
 Would you care to quote back where I “repeatedly declared myself fearless”?
 I’ve checked the last two Premium issues and the word “fearless” is not used even once.

 I did use the phrase “not afraid of the truth” (twice, if you include the PETA page).
 I don’t call that “repeated declarations” but you may differ with me on that.

 But your only acknowledgment of the content of this particular bit of truth is a link to a column on a registration-required site

 Such is life: it wasn’t a non-registration newspaper that chose to write about it.
 If you want to read the article, get a password from BugMeNot.com.